jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 | fgCurMotionlessCount  | Number   | R/O         | Current event: Number of motionless frames                    |
 | fgCurPositionChanges  | Number   | R/O         | Current event: Number of position changes                     |

+#### Notes

-**Note:** 'Current event' and 'Prior to event' channels are updated with fgCurrentEventType.
+- 'Current event' and 'Prior to event' channels are updated with fgCurrentEventType.
 This ensures consistency of information passed to event handlers - there should be no 'stale' information left in any of the 'Cur' or 'Prev' channels.
 Note also that some of these values may change to NULL if the value on the Frigate server side is NULL.
 Thus, rules that wish to interrogate multiple 'cur' or 'prev' channels should trigger on changes to 'fgCurrentEventType' as this channel is updated once all other event channels have been updated.
+- the event and control channels follow the Frigate documentation and there should be no surprises here.
+- 'fgMJPEGURL': if the configuration parameter 'enableStream' is set true, if Frigate is configured to restream cameras and if the stream is on either 'cameraName' or 'ffmpegCameraNameOverride', then 'fgMJPEGURL' will provide a URL to a locally restreamed feed of MJPEG.
+Note that if you select a high resolution stream from Frigate, this could significantly increase CPU and network load as the local instance will have to transcode the stream.
+Consider using the detection substreams at lower frame rates - these are often sufficient and will result in much lower CPU loads.

 ## Writing rules for FrigateSVR cameras